The Art Of Marinating Pork Ribs For Maximum Flavor

 Dry Rubs

-– are a mix of herbs, spices, and other seasonings which may be applied to the floor of meat before cooking.
+– are a combination of herbs, spices, and other seasonings which may be utilized to the surface of meat earlier than cooking.

-– They can be utilized to add taste, create a crust, and help seal in moisture.
+– They can be used to add flavor, create a crust, and assist seal in moisture.

-– Dry rubs are sometimes utilized a number of hours or even overnight before cooking to allow the flavors to penetrate the meat.
+– Dry rubs are sometimes applied a quantity of hours and even in a single day earlier than cooking to allow the flavors to penetrate the meat.

 – Some well-liked dry rubs for pork ribs embrace: